-So, the strategy now for the ACL and its supporters, is only to preach to the converted.
-It will continue to hold meetings and discussions but only for opponents of gay marriage.
+The strategy now for the ACL and its supporters, is only to preach to the converted.
+It will continue to hold meetings and discussions but only for die-hard opponents of gay marriage.
 It will quarantine its arguments to those who already agree.
-It will muster its support base for the politicians and the TV cameras but not to try and shift community opinion their way with debate.
+It will muster its support base for the politicians and the TV cameras but it will no longer try and shift community opinion their way with open debate.
 It fails at that.

-And so it is, that the approximately 25 per cent of people who stridently oppose gay marriage will try and get the ALP to hold fast to its anti-gay policy and not switch to a policy of equal marriage at its National Conference in December.
+And so it is that the approximately 25% of people who stridently oppose gay marriage will try and get the ALP to hold fast to its anti-gay policy and not switch to a policy of equal marriage at its National Conference in December.

-This Tuesday however, opponents of equality will again be holding their public rally in the Great Hall of Parliament to corral supporters and further pressure the Labor party.
-The ACL has called on its members to demand "natural marriage" and to "warn politicians".
+Today however, opponents of equality again will be holding their annual public event in the Great Hall of Parliament to corral supporters and further pressure the Labor party.
+The ACL has called on its members to demand “natural marriage” and to “warn politicians”.
 It will be interesting to see who from the ALP fronts this mob and what they will say?

-Over the weekend, Warwick Marsh, from the anti-gay Fatherhood Foundation, told supporters he was speaking at this event but was having difficulty in getting a Labor Party member to speak on behalf of the "importance of marriage and the natural family".
-Presumably Penny Wong
+Over the weekend Warwick Marsh from the anti-gay Fatherhood Foundation told supporters he was speaking at this event but was having difficulty in getting a Labor Party member to speak on behalf of the “importance of marriage and the natural family”.
+Presumably Penny Wong was unavailable?

-One thing is for certain, however, nobody will be invited to the National Marriage Day to put forward the case that traditional marriage has changed many times.
+One thing is for certain however, nobody will be invited to the National Marriage Day to put forward the case that traditional marriage has in fact changed many times.
 Nobody will be allowed to point out that traditional marriage banned blacks from marrying whites, banned Catholics from marrying Anglicans, banned divorce outright and relegated wives to being the property of their husbands.